dotnet/arcade/appcompat-storeapprefresh.md

 The `<tablename>` must be the name of the create table above.
 The table should be empty since the command doesn't check for duplicates in any way.
 Please note that this might take a long time (hours) as I didn't spend much time trying to optimize the SQL call sequence (improve batching and such).
 The last import which was cca 114K apps took more than 3 hours to insert.

+## Applying ranking to the apps
+Last time I got ranking by asking for an ordered list of apps by purchase count.
+I specifically asked to get the apps identified by the BigID (the ID which always starts with 9).
+The person who helped was Zach Capehart <zacape@microsoft.com>.
+I got back a file which is in `\\fxcore\apps\WindowsStore\UWP\dec17\ranking\OrderedApps.txt"`.
+Using that file I then ran:

+`AppManager.exe updateapprank <tablename> OrderedApps.txt`

+This was VERY slow, so I ended up modifying the table to change the type of the `StoreAppId` column to `VARCHAR(15)` and creating a non-clustered index on it.
+After that the above command finished in about 2 hours for the cca 31K apps in the OrderedApps file.

+It's very possible that next time we will get the ranking data in a different format, so this process will have to be tweaked.
+But the goal is to fill the Rank column in the DB for the apps we have information about.
+The most "popular" app should be rank #1, second #2 and so on.
+Apps which we don't have information about should be left with rank NULL (we treat these as having rank after all those which do have a non-null value).